What is Clomid?

-Clomid can help women who don't ovulate get pregnant by stimulating the ovaries to produce an egg and ovulate.
-The exact mechanism of clomiphene is not well understood, but in women who produce estrogen it increases certain hormones (LH, FSH).
-This in turn causes the follicle to grow which triggers the LH surge and thus induces ovulation.
+Clomid helps by stimulating the ovaries to produce an egg and ovulate.
+The exact mechanism of Clomid is not well understood, but in women who produce estrogen, it increases certain hormones (LH, FSH).
+This, in turn, causes the follicle to grow which triggers the LH surge and thus induces ovulation.